-The Edexcel BTEC Level 3 Diploma is a qualification that sits alonside A levels, but is more focused on preparing students for the workplace.
+The Edexcel BTEC level 3 Diploma is a qualification that sits alongside A levels, but is more focused on preparing students for the workplace.
 Learners will acquire technical and employability skills.

-The qualification does include examinations as part of the assessment.
-If you are worried about examinations then you can still do well in this course as the examination and coursework are all included in your final grade, allowing coursework to compensate for examination performance if necessary.
+The qualification does include an examination as part of the assessment.
+If you are worried about examinations then you can still do well in this course.
+The examination and coursework are all included in your final grade, so coursework can compensate for examination performance if needed.